Transfer of College Academic Credit

 The SUNY Geneseo Transfer Course Equivalency databank has been designed to show you how credit from other colleges will transfer to Geneseo.
 Course equivalencies are subject to review and change by department.
 You will be held accountable to all academic policies in effect at the time of transfer.
 Whether you are thinking about applying, have already been accepted, or are a current Geneseo student thinking about taking summer or winter courses elsewhere, this databank will make the transfer process easier for you.

-1. Submit to the Dean's Office a course approval form before taking a course elsewhere.
+1. Submit to the Dean's Office a Course Pre-Approval Form before taking a course elsewhere.

 a) If the course is for general education or elective credit, use form A [PDF] and submit it directly to the Dean's Office (Erwin 106).